The long-haul truck of the future.

 The job description of a truck driver is changing along with the ergonomics of the cabin.
 In the past, the cab was primarily designed to be a transport vehicle’s “wheelhouse.”
 Now, the trend is clearly moving towards making it a flexible office.
 This evolution of the commercial vehicle cabin into a human-machine interface is especially benefiting truckers, for whom the cabs serve as their place of work and habitat when on a long haul for several days at a time.
 Daimler – the biggest international commercial vehicle manufacturer in the world – realized early how important it is to upgrade that special domain.
 That is made clear once more by the second “Mercedes-Benz TopFit Truck” study published in 2013, which discusses measures for keeping fit, including improved sleeping conditions and ways to exercise in the cabin during breaks.

-For example, the Highway Pilot can optimize the truck’s handling by accelerating and decelerating predictively.
+For example, the Active Drive Assist can optimize the truck’s handling by accelerating and decelerating predictively.
 The system integrates proven high-tech systems from Daimler such as our Predictive Powertrain Cruise Control and other solutions from the spacing assistant to the lane departure warning system.
 In fact, many elements on which the autonomous truck is based are already on board the state-of-the-art long-haul trucks from Mercedes-Benz.
 This high degree of assistance system development, plus Daimler’s pioneering projects in the area of driverless cars, influenced the work on the Future Truck 2025.

 THE FUTURE STARTS NOW